Two ways to serve spinach and feta stuffed chicken breast!

 - Add the spinach and cook until wilted and the liquid is mostly evaporated.
 About 8 minutes.

 - Place the feta in a large mixing bowl and mash it with a fork.
-Add the ricotta cheese and mix together.
+Add the cream cheese or ricotta cheese and mix together.
 Season with some black pepper and add the mint along with the spinach mixture and mix well.
 Taste and adjust seasoning, if needed.

 - Stuff each breast with about a half cup of the filling.